 Taranis, along with the Gaulish gods Esus and Teutates, has a reputation for desiring human sacrifice A verse by the Roman poet Lucan helped to boost this image:

-The ninth-century Berne Scholia, which is an annotated version of the Pharsalia, expands on this, saying that Teutates (Mercury) and preferred drowned victims, Esus (Mars) preferred hanging while Taranis (Jupiter) liked burning.
+The ninth-century Berne Scholia, which is an annotated version of the Pharsalia, expands on this, saying that Teutates (Mercury) demanded drowned victims, Esus (Mars) preferred hanging while Taranis (Jupiter) liked burned offerings.
 Since both Julius Caesar and Strabo described the Gauls burning victims in a “wicker man” it has been assumed that Taranis was the god they being sacrificed to.

 However, both their accounts can be traced back the Roman writer Posidonius, whose work has been mostly lost to time.
 While he did travel widely throughout the Roman empire, we don’t know if he actually ever saw anything like a wicker man, which sounds pretty implausible.
 (How would you get the people into it, and how would you stop them kicking their way to freedom?
 Anyone who’s ever owned wicker furniture knows how flimsy it is.)